ADMISSION

 1 Dr. R. K. Sharma Principal

-2 Dr. AKshay Kumar Joshi Assistant Professor
+2 Dr. Akshay Kumar Joshi Assistant Professor

 3 Dr. Pranay Kumar Singh Assistant Professor